Treaty of Malmö

 The Treaty of Malmö (Malmö recess), signed on 1 September 1524, ended the Swedish War of Liberation.
-Denmark-Norway acknowledged the independent status of Sweden, which in turn renounced claims to Scania and Blekinge.
+King Frederick I of Denmark–Norway acknowledged Gustav Vasa as the king of Sweden, who in turn renounced claims to Scania and Blekinge.

-The difficult question of the control of Gotland was deferred to later occasion, to be refereed by a committee of representatives from various Hanseatic League cities.
+The difficult question of the control of Gotland was deferred, to be refereed by a committee of representatives from various Hanseatic League cities.
 Swedish troops were to continue military occupation of Ranrike until the issue was resolved.
-By 1532, no agreement had been reached, and Ranrike was returned to Denmark-Norway in exchange for 1,200 guilders.
+By 1532, no agreement had been reached, and Ranrike was returned to Denmark–Norway in exchange for 1,200 guilders.